anisari10/asynchronous-processor/README.md

 #### For working codes, please go to [Working codes](https://github.com/cao-track-4-codes/Async_processor/tree/end-of-project-working-codes).
 The main module is not working as of now.
 We're still debugging the code.

-## Next step
+## Aim

-We are trying to implement pipelining in asynchronous architecture and compare its performance with synchronous.
+Our main aim is to implement pipelining based asynchronous architecture and compare its performance with that of synchronous architecture.